ehedbor/ferrit/design/design.md

 Module names are correlated with file system paths.
 For instance, if the above line was written in `MyCode.fe`, then it should be saved in `"<source_root>/my/mod/name/MyCode.fe"`.

-Items in other modules must be referred to by their fully-qualified names.
+Items in other modules can be referred to by their fully-qualified names.

 ```
 val f = ferrit.io.File(ferrit.io.getCurrentDirectory())